 Training with number of tokens loss scaling#

-Language models are trained on sequences of tokens which can be up to “max sequence length” (MSL) in size.
-To account for smaller sequences of length less than the MSL, inputs can be “padded” to fill the remaining slots in the sequence.
-The attention mask marks what tokens in an input sequence should contribute to the gradient computation and loss calculations.
+Language networks are trained on sequences of tokens which can be up to “max sequence length” (MSL) in size.
+To account for smaller sequence lengths less than the MSL, inputs can be “padded” to fill the remaining slots in the sequence.
+This padding takes place through the attention mask which marks what tokens in an input sequence should have no effect on gradient and loss calculations.
 In autoregressive models like GPT, attention masks also serve to prevent the model from looking at future tokens in an input sequence when predicting a particular output token.

 The loss of a network during training is a sum over all tokens in the input sequence.
-To not overweight the loss of larger sequences over smaller sequences, it is important to normalize the final loss by the number of input “non-padded” tokens.
+To not overweight the loss of larger sequences over smaller sequences, it is important to normalize the final loss by the number of input tokens.
 This normalization factor is a sum-reduction of the attention mask tensor and we call it num_tokens.
-Instruction fine-tuning and downstream task evaluations are potential use cases for loss scaling by num_tokens if the sequences sequences are “unpacked” i.e. each sequence contains one prompt-response pair.

 How to enable#

 Loss scaling by num_tokens can be enabled within the configuration yaml under the model section by changing the loss_scaling and loss_weight parameters.